 Coconut Oil + Lemon Juice For Combination Hair

-Lemon juice has oil control action and can reduce extra greasiness in the scalp and locks as well as fight off germs and dirt that clog up hair follicles.
+Lemon juice has an oil control action and can reduce extra greasiness in the scalp and locks as well as fight off germs and dirt that clog up hair follicles.

 - 1 tablespoon extra virgin coconut oil